Diabetes and Gum (Periodontal) Disease

 Moderate to advanced periodontitis.
 This is the most advanced stage of gum disease.
 There is major bone loss, deepening

-of gum pockets, and possibly receding gums around the teeth.
-Your teeth may change
+of gum pockets, and may be receding gums around the teeth.
+Your teeth may move and

-in relation to each other, interfering with biting.
-Teeth may loosen and need to be
+change how you bite.
+Teeth may loosen and need to be pulled.

 Treatment for gum disease